emhart/tweetDB/README.md

 ## `TweetDB`

-This is a quasi user friendly method of archiving tweets using the twitter search API.It's a set of python scripts that you can easily use to create an sqlite3 database of tweets via a cronjob.
+A quasi user friendly method of archiving tweets using the twitter search API.It's a set of python scripts that you can easily use to create an sqlite3 database of tweets via a cronjob.
 This is useful because you can't get back old tweets without some $$$.
 Therefore the easiest alternative is to archive them in real time.
 What if you don't want to program it all yourself?
 Well `TweetDB` is here to help.

 ### Requirements